-- WR1.
-Continue land purchases to protect drinking water. - WR2.
+WR1.
+Continue land purchases to protect drinking water.

+- WR2.
 Consider further strengthening drinking water supply protection in industrial zones. - WR3.
 Evaluate actions to limit further development in drinking water supply areas. - WR4.
 Evaluate the feasibility of testing for PFAS and other contaminants of emerging concern. - WR5.
 Continue to educate and communicate with the public about water conservation practices and programs. - WR6.
-Continue to update and implement the Integrated Water Resources Management Plan. - WR7.
-Coordinate aquifer protection with neighboring towns.
+Continue to update and implement the Integrated Water Resources Management Plan.